Samsung/ONE/docs/howto/how-to-build-package.md

 Typical optimization algorithm for this is to fuse some patterns of operators to one fused operator.

-This is an expample to optimize circle model:
+This is an example to optimize circle model:
 ```
 $ one-optimize --all --input_path mymodel.circle --output_path optmodel.circle
 ```